YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios/Scenario02/README.md

 This lab is configured to provide persitent volumes based on NFS with the Trident ONTAP-NAS driver.
 As ACC 23.10 supports protecting qtree based environments (with the help of ACP), this chapter will guide you through the configuration of the Trident ONTAP-NAS-ECONOMY driver. (make sure you have gone the [lab upgrade](../../Addendum/Addenda02/) first).

+Like in the previous scenario, this directory contains a _all_in_one.sh_ script to perform all these tasks.

 The .snapshot directory must be accessible in order for Qtree backup to be functional.
 This is achieved by setting the parameter _snapshortDir:true_ in the backend.